 360 can end up focusing on breadth rather than depth.
 While getting information from many different sources has obvious benefits, such as looking at things from multiple different angles, it can also end up being non-specific and less actionable than more in-depth surveys aimed at specific groups.

 The 360-degree feedback method is a great way to put a finger on the pulse of an organization and see how things are going from a variety of different perspectives.
-After all, everyone has a unique point of view that they can add to the table and this is a good way to even get customers to leave reviews.
+After all, everyone has a unique point of view that they can add to the table, and this is a good way even to get customers to leave reviews.

 To make 360 a success, however, the survey needs to be well-thought-out and co-created, or at least informed, by the heads of the organization.
 It should also have a specific aim and be based on previous years’ work and feedback.